-If you are shooting a headshot image of your client then consider telling your client to sit because they are more comfortable while sitting.
-And do not forget to ask them to rest their hands on the tops of their thighs because it gives them something to do with their hands while they are posing for a headshot photo.
+If you are shooting a headshot image of your client then consider telling your client to sit.
+Because they are more comfortable while sitting.
+And do not forget to ask them to place their hands on the top of their thighs.
+Because it gives them something to do with their hands while they are posing for a headshot photo.
 It also ensures that your client does not move around too much.

 9. Keep talking and be positive:

-When you’re are taking headshot photographs, make sure that you keep talking to your client and telling them that they’re doing it right, even if you’re not satisfied with the images.
+When you’re taking headshot photographs, make sure that you keep talking to your client and telling them that they’re doing it right.
+Even if you’re not satisfied with the images.
 Because if you do this, your client always stays relax while they are in session.
-Even when the client makes a mistake and they move his or her head away from lightning, you should never express this to your client.
+Even when the client makes a mistake and they move his or her head away from lightning.
+You should never express this to your client.
 Silence will kill the atmosphere, so always stay positive with your client and keep talking to them.

 10. Outdoor Vs Indoor:

 You can either do shooting in the outdoor or indoor for a headshot image.
-If you are shooting formal-style headshot images, then I recommend you doing it indoor with a set background.
-Plain background colors like white, grey, and black work best.
-And if you are shooting casual-style headshot images, then I recommend you doing it outdoor with the natural lighting.
+If you are shooting formal-style headshot images.
+Then I recommend you doing it indoor with a set background.
+Plain background colors like white, grey, and black work betterly.
+And if you are shooting casual-style headshot images.
+Then I recommend you doing it outdoor with the natural lighting.

 11. Create a Portfolio of Images:

-If you are aiming to become the professional headshot photographer then I recommend you to create an online portfolio with some of your best headshots on it.
-If you have your portfolio for headshot images it will be going to draw more new customers in your studio.
-You can also register yourself on sites like the headshot photographer comparison site, Headshot Hunter to get more clients by making an account and publishing your best headshot images.
+If you are aiming to become the professional headshot photographer.
+Then I recommend you to create an online portfolio with some of your best headshots on it.
+If you have your portfolio for headshot images it will going to draw more new customers in your studio.
+You can also register yourself on sites like the headshot photographer comparison site, Headshot Hunter.
+It gives you more clients by making an account and publishing your best headshot images.